sez11a/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 an emphatic *YES*.
 We'll show you how to configure your app to use custom portlet services next.

-## Using Custom Portlet Services in your Android App [](id=using-custom-portlet-services-in-your-an-liferay-portal-6-2-dev-guide-08-en)
+## Accessing Custom Portlet Services in your Android App [](id=using-custom-portlet-services-in-your-an-liferay-portal-6-2-dev-guide-08-en)

 The Liferay Mobile SDK makes it easier to call your custom portlet services.
 The Liferay Mobile SDK Builder that comes with our Eclipse plugin